 2. Know what you have to offer the company

-Highlight each part of the job description that you have experience doing, improving, creating, or managing and make sure to weave those career highlights into your answers.
+Highlight each part of the job description that you have experience doing, improving, creating, or managing.
+Make sure to weave those career highlights into your answers.
 You should have a simple, results-based story to tell for each responsibility they’ve included in the description.

-3. Rehearse your answers
+3. Rehearse your answers to nail the interview

 4. Practice being likable

-The best way to do that is to practice stopping your thoughts when they’re complete, and learn to embrace the silent pause that follows.
+The best way to do that is to practice stopping your thoughts when they’re complete.
+Learn to embrace the silent pause that follows.
 Most of us drone on when we’re nervous or put on the spot.
 Try not to add more words than necessary when you answer your questions.